-At the time of writing, ViewMap currently supports two approaches for internally storing the values of the map:
+This class currently supports two approaches for internally storing the values of the map:

-- 1. The default, flexible approach stores the CelloView values in a data-structure resembling a vector.
+- 1. The default, flexible approach stores the CelloView values in a vector.
 This storage approach is analogous to having an array of pointers.
-This is the approach that is used when a ViewMap is constructed that wraps pre-existing CelloView instances. - 2.
-The secondary, more specialized approach stores the individual CelloView values in a single CelloView<T, 4> instance.
-Access of individual CelloView values is accomplished with the overload of the CelloView<T, D>::subarray method.
-This approach is used when you construct a ViewMap that allocates memory for the contained CelloViews.
+This is the approach that is used when a EnzoEFltArrayMap is constructed that wraps pre-existing CelloView instances. - 2.
+The secondary, more specialized approach stores the individual CelloView values in a single CelloView<enzo_float, 4> instance.
+Access of individual CelloView values is accomplished with the overload of the CelloView<T,D>::subarray method.
+This approach is used when you construct an EnzoEFltArrayMap that allocates memory for the contained CelloViews.